protocollabs/maparo-std/doc/control-protocol.md

 arguments must be set manually and the result set must be merged manually by using USB stick or some other transfer method.

-The default control port is **64321**

-The *secret* MUST be supported by every message.
-But it can be left out if not used.
+The default control port for TCP and UDP is 64321.
+The control port can be adjusted to any other port.
+The control *should* listen to unicast and multicast and bind to the wildcard address.
+Supporting IPv4 and IPv6.
+The network protocol *should* be selectable to disable IPv4/IPv6 if required.

+To protect public servers the control must support a secret mechanism.
+It is intended not a cryptographic mechanism because multicast and cryptographic is somehow hard to do.
+Also for unicast encryption with a TLS like mechanism certificates must be setup which is not always possible and increase the complexity.
+Maparo is a control application and used in walled environments.
+The secret mechanism is comparable to SNMPv1 with the community string - not more.

-The server MUST response to each message - unique identified by the sequence number - exactly once.
+The server must response to each message - unique identified by the sequence number - exactly once.
 The server MUST not response multiple times to one sequence number.

 > To increase robustness for lossy links the client may send several requests
 > with increasing sequence number.
+The server *should* drop packets with already
+> processed sequence numbers.

 The Control Protocol is optional.
-All implementations are engaged to implement a mechanism on server and client side to use the same functionalty without the protcol requirements.
+All implementations are engaged to implement a mechanism on server and client side to use the same functionality without the protocol requirements.

 The control protocol is designed to work on top of UDP and TCP.
 Additional for UDP the protocol is also designed from the ground up to operate via Multicast.